wcm-io/wcm-io-handler/media/src/site/markdown/configuration.md

 user.mapping="[io.wcm.handler.media=idsjobprocessor]"
 ```

 This configuration is only required on Author instances.
-In this case an existing user "idsjobprocessor" from AEM 6.1 is re-used, alternatively you can create a new system user that has read/write permissions on `/content/dam`.
+In this example an existing user "idsjobprocessor" from AEM 6.1 is re-used, you should create a new system user that has read/write permissions on `/content/dam`.